Skip to main content

 Public health is constantly straddling the importance of individual rights and the good of the community.

 In a pandemic, the choices often become more urgent and more difficult.
 A few key documents summarize the consensus on ethical public health actions in a pandemic.
-This dashboard helps you find what these documents recommend.
+This guidance helps you find what these documents recommend.
 They are:

 • The American Public Health Association, Public health code of ethics (2019)